andgordio/mockupless/docs/Courses/LayoutBasics/Frameworks/tailwind.md

 </div>
 ```

-The properties that are required to build this layout are applied using classes, with takes much less code compared to inline styles:
+The properties that are required to build this layout are applied using classes, which takes much less code compared to inline styles:

 - The main container is a full-screen flex container.
 - The first two columns have fixed width.